sfdc-stripe/.github/profile/README.md

 1. The docs for [Stripe Apps](https://stripe.com/docs/stripe-apps)
 2. Get help via [StackOverflow](https://stackoverflow.com/questions/tagged/sfdcstripe) using the tag `stripeappsfdc`
 3. Get help by opening an issue in the repo of the front-end of the app

+## 👌 Credits & Thanks
+The project's logo has been designed by [Mike](https://www.linkedin.com/in/DesignForsher)